 A fire inspection was conducted and the form was scanned and uploaded to Epicenter, the monthly charter school management database

 Hiring Update – Melissa Kite has accepted the teaching position.
 She is credentialed in K-6 ELA and is willing to take the middle school Praxis this summer.
-Her contract should stipulate that the first attempt at the Praxis should be made by teacher work week at the beginning of 21-22 school year.
+Her contract should stipulate that the first attempt at the Praxis should be made prior to the Teacher Work Week for the 2021-22 School Year.

 ESY update and EPPs that go along with it – Three middle school students are doing ESY (extended school year summer program).
 Three rising 4th graders who demonstrated proficiency on Portfolio but not iStation lexile have been identified.
 Two second graders have been identified as below proficiency.
 ESY will consist of 45-minute sessions, two days per week with either Teacher-Admin Wolff or Teacher Fennimore.

-MCNC (the people who control our router) coming on 6/17 at 6pm to swap router at Schoolhouse
+MCNC (the people who control our router) coming on 6/17 at 6pm to swap router at Schoolhouse.

 Treasurer’s Report